 Preloading with springs

 By preloading bearings in small electric motors (up to frame size of 132) or similar applications, it is possible to reduce bearing noise levels.
-The bearing arrangement in this case comprises a single row deep groove ball bearing at each end of the shaft.
+The bearing system in this case comprises a single row deep groove ball bearing at each end of the shaft.
 The simplest method of applying preload is to use a spring or spring package (fig. 1).
 The spring acts on the outer ring of one of the two bearings.
 This outer ring must be able to be displaced axially.
 The preload force remains practically constant, even when there is axial displacement of the bearing as a result of thermal expansion.
 The requisite preload force can be estimated using

 F = k d